clojure-emacs/cider/README.md

 ### I upgraded CIDER using `package.el` and nothing changed

 Emacs doesn't load the new files, it only installs them on disk.
-To see the effect of changes you have to restart emacs.
+To see the effect of changes you have to restart Emacs.

 ## Changelog